Managing Bipolar Anger And Rage

 Lean On Others

-Although friends and family might try to support you and help you through the ups and downs of living with bipolar disorder, unless they struggle with the same issues, empathy will be difficult to give.
-For this reason, support groups (online or otherwise) are a great source of support.
-Facebook has several Bipolar support groups that are 'hidden' and only allow members to post and read responses, making these groups a great place to vent and gain advice.
-You can also check into local support resources, whether these are in-person or online groups.
+Although friends and family will likely support you through the highs and lows of living with Bipolar Disorder, they may have a hard time understanding what you're going through.
+That's why support groups are a wonderful resource.
+Facebook has several Bipolar support groups that are "Hiddens" so they only allow members to post and read responses.
+These groups are great places to both vent and gain advice.
+You can also look into local support resources, whether these are in-person or online groups.